gvwilson/sensibleadventures/litany.md

 false-color images,
-and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the concurrent collapse of the world's ice sheets, fishing stocks, and bee populations.
+and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the ongoing collapse of the world's ice sheets, fishing stocks, and bee populations.